zeroc00I/bminossi.github.io/_posts/2020-12-28-Bite-Size-Bash-things-to-remember.md

 	wget -O - http://example.com/dvd.iso | tee >(sha1sum > dvd.sha1) >(md5sum > dvd.md5) > dvd.iso

-# Parameter expansion ${}

-## There are some very usefull tricks
+# Parameter expansion ${} - There are some very usefull tricks

-### Similar to sed functionality, we can do the follow

- Replacing patterns to another string
+### Similar to sed functionality, we can do the following replacing patterns to another string

 	soOutput=`cat /etc/lsb-release`